AnyChart/docs.anychart.com/Working_with_Data/Data_From_XML.md

 ## Schema

-XML Schema specifies a XML-based format to define the structure of XML data (visit [http://en.wikipedia.org/wiki/XML_schema](http://en.wikipedia.org/wiki/XML_schema) for more information).
-All objects of this schema correspond to JavaScript methods and parameters of a chart. (for instance, XML schema for AnyChart 7.3.1 version is located at [https://anychart.com/products/anychart7/schemas/7.3.1/xml-schema.xsd](https://anychart.com/products/anychart7/schemas/7.3.1/xml-schema.xsd)).
-Latest version of XML schema can be found at [https://anychart.com/products/anychart7/schemas/latest/xml-schema.xsd](https://anychart.com/products/anychart7/schemas/latest/xml-schema.xsd).
-This file can be used to validate your own XML structure.
+XML Schema specifies a XML-based format to define the structure of XML data (visit [https://en.wikipedia.org/wiki/XML_schema](https://en.wikipedia.org/wiki/XML_schema) for more information).
+All objects of this schema correspond to JavaScript methods and parameters of a chart. (for instance, XML schema for AnyChart 7.3.1 version is located at [https://cdn.anychart.com/schemas/7.3.1/xml-schema.xsd](https://cdn.anychart.com/schemas/7.3.1/xml-schema.xsd)).This file can be used to validate your own XML structure.

 ## XML vs JavaScript